saeedmehrang/saeedmehrang.github.io/content/blogs/grouped-query-attention/index.md

 ---

+This is a blog post as part of my perosnal LLM learning and knowledge refreshing.
+I hope other readers find it useful as well.

 # In a Nutshell

 The image below (borrowed from [IBM's blog post on GQA](https://www.ibm.com/think/topics/grouped-query-attention)) schematically illustrates how Grouped-Query Attention differes from the vanila Multi-Head Attention.